tanberry/learnings/gitmagic.md

 * Cherry Picking
 `git fetch`
 `git checkout 3.0`
-`git merge --ff origin/master`
+`git merge --ff origin/main`
 `git checkout 2.2`
-`git cherry-pick origin/master`
+`git cherry-pick origin/main`

 Chris re cherry-picking: “You’d need to checkout 3.2, then checkout -b a new, differently named docs branch, then run “git cherry-pick <name of your original docs branch>”.
-That would grab the commit with your changes without grabbing all of the changes from master.”
+That would grab the commit with your changes without grabbing all of the changes from main.”

 * ADDING TO AN EXISTING PR: If you clone the logdna/logdna-agent-v2 repo and check out another person's branch (i.e. (switch to that branch) you can add changes to their PR.
 You just commit on top of the branch and push.
-Since the PR is just a diff of /master and v2.2, any changes you make to the branch v2.2 will get added to the existing PR.
+Since the PR is just a diff of /main and v2.2, any changes you make to the branch v2.2 will get added to the existing PR.

 If you want to make changes to the content in an open PR, follow these steps:

 1. Synch with upstream:
-2. On the /master, branch run git pull origin
+2. On the /main, branch run git pull origin
 3. Check out the PR’s branch: git switch <branch name>
 4. Make your changes, save them.
 5. Still in the PR’s branch, add your changes: git add <dir/file name>